Feyerabend/vm/README.md

 languages and formalisations, an introduction to a simple token analyser the "Metcalfe machine" is introduced for exploration.
-Even if the "machine" never have had any lasting impact on parsing in general, the flexibility, as you might make a separate small program, is an interesting path.
+Even if the "machine" never have had any lasting impact on parsing in general, the flexibility, as you might make a separate small program, it is an interesting path.
 Usually descriptive languages, or near descriptive, are used for generating tokenizers/parsers, that are used today for parsing programming languages.
 Even simpler methods can be adapted such as using e.g. regular expressions for separating "words" in